TubmanProject/data_scraper/readme.md

 Edit the file at https://github.com/tyronemsaunders/hcdc_criminal_scraper/blob/master/app/config.py and add configuration details.

 ### Usage
-Remember to work inside of the virtualenv shell
+Remember to work inside of the virtualenv shell.

-For development environments on Mac OSX or Linux set the FLASK_APP environment variable
+For development environments on Mac OSX or Linux set the FLASK_APP environment variable.
 ```
 $ export FLASK_APP=/path/to/project/run.py
 ```